-Superfans: this post contains all the books by Fredrik Backman ranked in order -- both chronologically and by my personal ratings.
-I have read all the books by the New York Times bestselling author and also try to give you recommendations for what to read next if you read one or two of his novels and want to keep reading more.
+Learn about all the books by Fredrik Backman ranked in order — both chronologically and by my personal ratings.
+I have read all the books by the New York Times bestselling author and give you personal recommendations for what to read next if you read one or two of his novels and want to keep reading more.

 Fredrik Backman is a beloved modern Swedish author, whom I would describe as a master at conveying the human condition and how humans relate to each other.
 His dialogue is subtle, with meaning hidden between the lines.

 He confronts life and death situations in his writing, often with elderly and/or youthful characters.
 His characters are well-drawn and tend to be introverted and/or neurotic.
 For all of these reasons, Fredrik Backman books make for great book club picks, to discuss the actions of the characters and the weighty life situations they face.

 If you’re wondering what Fredrik Backman book to read first or next, peruse the post below!

 - A Man Called Ove (2012)

 - My Grandmother Asked Me to Tell You She’s Sorry (2013)